asterisk-java/asterisk-java/README.txt

 == SYSTEM REQUIREMENTS ==

-Asterisk-Java needs a Java Virtual Machine of at least version 1.5 (J2SE 5.0).
+Asterisk-Java needs a Java Virtual Machine of at least version 1.6 (Java SE 6.0).